RockCityDev/Alphagram-Android/README.md

+## About Alphagram

+Creates a secure 3rd party Web3 Telegram for worldwide users！

+## Features - Provides More Convenience

+1. Comfortable - Incognito Mode, The other party can't see the message read double checkmark
+2. Fast - Unlimited Pinned Messages, Help you find important messages quickly
+3. Instantly - Translate every message with one click, Help you manage the international communication and information

 ## Telegram messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.